solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-00-01-Sample-App/README.md

       ![Git Credential Manager](media/git-credential-manager-for-windows.png)

-      If you make a mistake entering the credentials, you will have to open Credential Manager to update the credentials.
+      If a mistake is made entering the credentials, use the Credential Manager to update the credentials.

    - The following output should display in the command window: